-In Fall of 2017, Connor and I found ourselves with several weeks of free time we didn’t expect and no idea how to spend it.
+In Fall of 2017, Connor and I found ourselves with several weeks of free time between jobs we didn’t expect and no idea how to spend it.
 At first we looked at Alaskan cruises, but then we stumbled across a pretty darn affordable cruise from Montreal to Boston on Holland America.
-In a moment of that classic “why not” attitude, we booked the cruise, booked flights to Montreal, found a hostel, and began our spontaneous adventure.
+In a moment of that classic “why not” attitude, we booked the cruise, booked flights to Montreal, found a hostel, and began our spontaneous adventure!

 Days 1-4: Montreal